 The top five were:

 “American Pie” was issued as a double A-side single in November 1971 and charted within a month.
-Interest from the media and public sent the single to #1 in the USA and Don to international superstardom.
-Every line of the song was analysed time and time again to find the real meaning.
-Don refused to sanction any of the many interpretations, so adding to its mystery.
+Because of Don McLean’s FM-underground career which started with “Tapestry,” the “American Pie” album was played extensively on FM radio.
+This caused AM radio to play the full eight-minute song at the #1 position.
+“American Pie” then became the longest song ever to become #1.
+The single “American Pie” and the album “American Pie” were an international sensation, causing Don McLean to become an international superstar.
+Every line of the song was analyzed time and time again to find the real meaning.
+Don refused to sanction any of the many interpretations.

 The second single, “Vincent”, charted on 18th March 1972 going on to reach US#12, UK#1.
 The “American Pie” album remained at #1 in the UK for 7 weeks in 1972, and in the UK charts for 53 consecutive weeks.